 The XBR850B delivers beautiful 4K UHD images.
 Color rendition on this set was very realistic and true-to-life.
 The Sony demo footage I viewed of a woman singing on stage in a red dress against a black background was very stunning.
 The red dress she wore simply popped from the image, delivering a very rich and vibrant color palette, which contrasted beautifully against the black background in the image.

-Flesh tones of this female vocalist were very accurate while showing plenty of fine detail in her skin.
+The flesh tones of this female vocalist were very accurate while showing plenty of fine detail in her skin.

 Image depth was very good, allowing me to see deep into the background of the image even though the scene was very dark.